 Upon graduating, students do a one-year field internship where they receive even more hands-on experience.
 Our goal is to equip graduates to act in leadership capacities wherever they end up working and to have the practical tools needed to do so well.

 In 2019, our first class of 19 students graduated from our college.
-17 of them have decided to stay and work with Village Schools and we are particularly excited that six of them have felt called to act as advisors in the neighboring countries of Malawi, Zambia and Uganda -- they have formed what we call our ‘International Teams’.
+17 of them decided to stay and work with Village Schools.
+We are particularly excited that 12 of our graduates have felt called to act as advisors in the neighboring countries of Malawi, Zambia, Uganda and Kenya -- they have formed what we call our ‘International Teams’.
 They are having a catalytic effect not just in their home country of Tanzania but in these other countries as they take with them the DNA of Village Schools; they are the ones writing the next chapter of this story.

 Justin Hiari heads up the International Teams and works closely with each member of the team as they ‘transplant the DNA’ of Village Schools into other countries.